|Name||Size in in||Size in cm|

 The sizes in the table above are based on the commonly accepted standard.
 Be aware that bed size names vary in different countries, different cultures, and even different parts of the same country.
 They can actually differ in both name and size specifications from one manufacturer to another.
-Make sure to measure your mattress before making your purchase so that the bed linens you order will fit your mattress.
+Make sure to measure your mattress before making your purchase so that the bed linens and bed skirts you order will fit your mattress.

 Description of Sizes

 This is the size of bed that is most likely to be used for children’s rooms, day beds, and hideaways (high risers).

 Twin Extra Long 39″ x 80″ (Twin XL)

 Found extensively in dorm rooms and is 5″ longer than regular twin.
 Bedding can be hard to find.
 Browse the extensive selection of bedding available in twin XL sizes.

 Full size beds are 15″ wider than Twin beds.
 Usually used for a single person who wants an extra wide bed.
 Full beds may be too short for some adults.
 Bedding and Mattresses are usually less expensive than queen or king size.
 You may sometimes use Queen size sheets, which will have more drop length.

 Queen beds make a good choice for guest rooms and smaller master bedrooms.
 The most common size bed in America, Queen Beds are 6″ wider (and 5″ longer) than a Full size bed.
 Pillows are larger than the standard size used on twin and full beds.
 The 80″ length comfortably accommodates most adults.
 Bedding is easy to find.